kel89/testing-step-generator/README.md

 Simply run `pip install testing-step-generator`.
 This was designed using `Python 3.11`, so you should probably have that installed.

+If you don't have python installed, I highly recommend using `pyenv`, and for this you would want to set your global python to 3.11

 ## Commands

 ### init